subpage banner

 In education, we have invested significantly in pre-school and in a high-quality public school system that is accessible to all, so as to equalise opportunities when children are young.
 Our annual spending on affordable, quality early childhood education has doubled since 2018, and will continue to increase.
 We have also been allocating extra resources to students from disadvantaged backgrounds and will continue to do so.
 This includes expanding KidStart, to help lower-income families and their children in the earliest years, which are critical to their development.
 We will also continue to take steps to improve preschool affordability through reducing monthly childcare fee caps in Government-supported preschools in 2025, and enhancing existing preschool subsidies for lower-income families.
 Our heavy investment in education also extends into strong tertiary pathways through ITE, polytechnics, universities, and increasingly to lifelong learning.

-Today, Singaporeans who grew up in lower income families have a better chance of moving up the income ladder than those in most other advanced countries.
+Singaporeans who grew up in lower income families have a better chance of moving up the income ladder than those in other advanced countries.
 For the 1985-1989 birth cohorts, 14.0% of those born to families from the lowest 20% by household income made it to the highest 20% by income.

 Source: MOF — Singapore; Chetty et al. (2014) — United States, United Kingdom, Denmark; Connolly et al. (2019) — Canada